Days in camper

 Again no other guests.
 25 EUR for warm water, a washing room, and no kitchen is slightly more expensive than the day before.
 Especially, when considering the drunken lady, who opens the washing facilities.
 Anyway, sleeping in the camper as usual around midnight.

 30. 12.
 2018 - Day 7: Thingvellir National Park

 Öxarárfoss at Thingvellir National Park

-After another 30 minutes of driving in constantly rain, arriving at the visitor center of Thingvellir National Park.
+After another 30 minutes of constantly driving in rain, arriving at the visitor center of Thingvellir National Park.
 When entering the parking lot, the campervan's number plate will be recorded and a 7 EUR parking fee (valid full day for all parking lots at the park) is obliged to be paid at one of the self-service terminals inside.
 From the outer terrace having an overview of the park.
 Still heavy raining.

 Approximately 40 minutes drive later arriving at Hotel Borealis.
 What a welcoming place for warming up after a full day of rain!
 Best timing for a two days stay in a comfortable Hotel.
 It is almost 300 EUR for two nights double room including breakfast.
-That cozy room with private shower, hot tub and Aurora Borealis wake up service is worth for staying over New Year’s Eve.
+That cozy room with private shower, hot tub, and Aurora Borealis wake up service is worth staying over New Year’s Eve.
 Reserving the New Year’s Eve buffet at the restaurant and relaxing in the hot tub.

 31. 12.
 2018 - Day 8: Golden Circle

 waking up by the clock alarm at 9:15.
 The Hotel's breakfast consists of toasted bread with ham and cheese, boiled eggs, meatballs with sausages and orange juice.
 Finishing up with fruits, little croissants, and coffee, that tastes more like water.
 However, compared to the usual Cheerios it's more than a welcoming change.
 Outside heavy wind.